Bible Question:

 I Was Against My Husband’s Divorce

 So, what does the Bible say to wives who desire to remarry?
-First in order to determine if God will bless your marriage, determine if remarriage will result in adultery.
+First, in order to determine if God will bless your marriage, determine if remarriage will result in adultery.
 Determine if you can remarry your ex-spouse.
-Also read can you marry a divorced person?
+Also read “Can you marry a divorced person?”

 Next, a woman needs to either review or learn some important biblical truth about how to have an enjoyable and happy marriage.
 A happy marriage does not happen automatically.
 Continuous conflict in marriage occurs due to an absence of humility.